Film & Video Individual Project Funding Expert Panel comments

 • The panelists appreciated when applicants showcased how the project will allow them to progress in their practice, in relation to previous works.

-• For projects more experimental in nature, the panelists liked to see more detail in the budget, as such niche practices require additional context for a panel to properly assess the intent and feasibility of a respective project.
+• For projects more experimental in nature, the panelists liked to see more detail in the budget, as niche practices require additional context for a panel to properly assess the intent and feasibility of a respective project.

 • The panel appreciated when applicants included enough detail to explain how they justified their expense costs.
-Where relevant, including quotes, receipts and/or invoices helped.
+Wherever relevant, including quotes, receipts and/or invoices helped.
 For projects with multiple revenue sources, it was helpful when applicants identified which expense items would be covered by the AFA, and which would be supported by other revenue sources.

 • The panel emphasized that the budget and project description should align with all activities and costs clearly reflected in both sections.

-Support material
+Support Materials

 • The panel appreciated when applicants labelled their documents as per the example below:

-• 01_ApplicantName_AFANumber or Date_DocumentName (Project Description)
+- 01_ApplicantName_AFANumber or Date_DocumentName (Project Description)

-• 02_ApplicantName_AFANumber or Date_DocumentName (Support Materials), and so on
+- 02_ApplicantName_AFANumber or Date_DocumentName (Support Materials), and so on.